ahrasis/LE4ISPC/README.md

 3. Copy, modify and add more line, if you need to scp to more than one server.
 4. Add -P XX (where xx is port number) after scp if you change your default ssh port from 22 to other number.
 5. In the other server(s), do change $(hostname -f) to the main server hostname / domain in "root" and "le4ispc.sh" file.
 You may also remove other services that you may not need for specific server.
+6. In case you need to secure your mysql server do read [post #247](https://www.howtoforge.com/community/threads/securing-ispconfig-3-control-panel-port-8080-with-lets-encrypt-free-ssl.75554/page-13#post-376720)
+7. Basically you have to scp ispconfig ssl files (crt and key) to your /etc/mysql folder and then enable ssl by adding its link in /etc/mysql/mariadb.conf.d/50-server.cnf file.

 # DO AND DO NOT
 Please DO modify le_ispc_pem.sh in /etc/init.d/ folder to enable support for multi server setup but DO NOT delete it or your ispconfig.pem (which is required / needed by some other services via symlinks) will fail.